 contain instructions to roll back to the previous release in case of issues in production and describe how the risk of data loss (e.g. for A/R and accounting) is managed

-the WP manager, in collaboration with the project management, should validate and approve the procedure verifying it can guarantee a good level of quality assessment.
-5) Outcome of this (Semi-)Automatic Internal Testing procedure should be reported in the short document describing the software release (including a reference to the document at point 2))
+The WP manager, in collaboration with the project management, should validate and approve the procedure verifying it can guarantee a good level of quality assessment.

+Outcome of this (Semi-)Automatic Internal Testing procedure should be reported in the short document describing the software release (including a reference to the document at point 2)

 Metrics

 In order to monitor achievement of project objectives, a number of Key Performance Indicators (KPIs) have been defined.
-They are supporting follow up on project’s activities quality and project’s activities progresses.
+They are supporting follow- up on project activities regarding quality and progress.

-In addition, each of the activity set within a specific work package is managed by an Activity Manager who will ensure provision of a list of activity metrics, which will provide progress status against the activity.
-The Quality Manager with Activity Manager will control that the defined metrics are Specific, Measureable, Attainable, Relevant and Time-bound (SMART) prior to allowing activity participants to report against them.
+In addition, each of the activities set within a specific work package is managed by an Activity Manager.
+The Activity Manager is to ensure a list of activity metrics are provided that will allow for the monitoring of progress status against the activity.
+The Quality Manager, together with the Activity Manager, will control that the defined metrics are Specific, Measureable, Attainable, Relevant and Time-bound (SMART) prior to allowing activity participants to report against them.

 KPIs and activity metrics values are either collected manually or extracted as applicable from a number of EGI tools.
-Metrics are gathered every 6 months as part of report process.
+Metrics are gathered every 6 months as part of the reporting process.
 KPIs are also reported in intermediate and periodic reports; relevant metrics and KPIs are analysed as applicable.

 Key Performance Indicators